otagobioinformaticsspringschool/2022-obss-day4/_episodes/01-metabarcoding-basics.md

 ![alt text](../fig/Slide03.png)

-## Feature or frequency tables are key to metabarcoding analyses
+## Frequency tables are key to metabarcoding analyses

-The feature table ties together many sources of information in your analysis.
+The frequency table (or feature table) ties together many sources of information in your analysis.
 It combines the per sample frequencies of each OTU, and to its taxonomic assignment, and these in turn can be linked to the sample metadata.

 ![alt text](../fig/Slide11.png)

-Feature Tables are the centre of multiple downstream analyses
+Frequency Tables are the centre of multiple downstream analyses

 ![alt text](../fig/Slide12.png)